es1o/es1o.github.io/about.md

 I'm trying to stay up to date to industry and develop new approach by myself.
 I have a lot of personal project for testing purpose (e.g. Android app in C++, some Ruby applications, haskell, scala, etc.).

 I like music (I'm trumphet player), running, cycling, history (XIX and XX cenury) and books.

+Ps.
+All texts on this page is my provate opinions and I don't represent any company or organization.